--To coordinate and collaborate with users and other providers of climate information to ensure that the research pursued by CSC-affiliated scientists results in tools, techniques, models, and actionable information to facilitate robust decision-making by resource managers, policy makers, and other stakeholders.
+-To coordinate and collaborate with users and other providers of climate information to ensure that the research pursued by CASC-affiliated scientists results in tools, techniques, models, and actionable information to facilitate robust decision-making by resource managers, policy makers, and other stakeholders.

 -To build enduring relationships with stakeholders that enable meaningful collaboration, clear communication, and effective translation of scientific results.

-SOUTHWEST CLIMATE SCIENCE CENTER REGION
+SOUTHWEST CLIMATE ADAPTATION SCIENCE CENTER REGION

 The Southwest region formally comprises the states of Arizona, California, Nevada, and Utah.
-However, because the Southwest is heavily dependent on the Colorado River Basin, the SW CSC also addresses the upper Colorado River basin, particularly with respect to direct and indirect effects of climate change and management on water delivery to the lower basin.
+However, because the Southwest is heavily dependent on the Colorado River Basin, the SW CASC also addresses the upper Colorado River basin, particularly with respect to direct and indirect effects of climate change and management on water delivery to the lower basin.

 On September 14, 2009, Interior Secretary Ken Salazar signed Secretarial Order 3289 titled, “Addressing the Impacts of Climate Change on America’s Water, Land, and Other Natural and Cultural Resources.”
-The order established eight CSCs across the continental United States, Alaska, and the Pacific Islands and their managing center for the purpose of integrating DOI science and management expertise with expertise from academic institutions to support strategic adaptation efforts on public and private lands across the United States.
+The order established eight Climate Science Centerss across the continental United States, Alaska, and the Pacific Islands and their managing center for the purpose of integrating DOI science and management expertise with expertise from academic institutions to support strategic adaptation efforts on public and private lands across the United States.
 The order also established the LCCs that, along with the CSCs, would help define and implement DOI’s climate adaptation response.

 Pursuant to the secretarial order, the SW CSC was established in 2011.
 The CSCs were renamed Climate Adaptation Science Centers in 2018.

-The mission of the SW CSC is to work with natural and cultural resource managers to develop and deliver scientific information and techniques to anticipate, monitor, and adapt to climate change in the southwestern United States.
+The mission of the SW CASC is to work with natural and cultural resource managers to develop and deliver scientific information and techniques to anticipate, monitor, and adapt to climate change in the southwestern United States.